-7 Tips for Strengthening your Advanced Care Plan
+7 Tips for Strengthening your Advance Care Plan

-Advanced Care Planning Australia have some advice for people putting in place an advanced care plan.
+Advance Care Planning Australia have some advice for people putting in place an advance care plan.

 You can also contact them on 1300 208 582, Mon – Fri (AEST) if you would like free advance care planning advice.

 Study suggests that granting small wishes to people in end-of-life care can improve family and staff member experiences.

 Read the Reuters article here!